The inputs that change spine width

 Common spine mistakes (and quick fixes)

 If your spine text feels off-center or gets clipped, it’s often due to incorrect dimensions or a too-aggressive safe zone.
-Use Common KDP Cover Mistakes (and How to Fix Them) to troubleshoot and then re-export with corrected settings.
+Use 5 Common KDP Cover Mistakes That Cause Rejection to troubleshoot and then re-export with corrected settings.